 There are a lot of advantages to using an insulated growler, especially if you’re planning on enjoying your beer out in the wild.

 ‣ A growler offers you greater selection than just what’s available in a six-pack.
 For example, Mammoth Brewing Company has over a dozen unique styles on tap, but not all of them are available in cans.

 ‣ Using an insulated growler means the beer will stay cold without needing ice or a cooler.
 Just throw it in your backpack, hit one of the many trails, and enjoy an ice-cold summit beer.

 ‣ Steel insulated growlers are more durable than a glass growlers.
-We took a relaxing soak in a few of the many hot springs just outside of Mammoth Lakes.
-When you’re barefoot, any potential of broken glass is just not worth the risk.
+When you’re hanging out around the campfire or out on the trail, any potential for broken glass is just not worth it.